alimid/clayton_boost/README.md

 # Clayton-boost
-Clayton-boost is a gradient boosting algorithm for time-to-event analysis,, based on the XGBoost framework, which allows dependent censored data.
+Clayton-boost is a gradient boosting algorithm for time-to-event analysis, based on the XGBoost framework, which allows dependent censored data.